Walker21122008/CPT-Hasini-And-Ambrose/README.md

 In parallel with the main harness, we tested color-coded wiring for each component type to make individual signals easier to trace during debugging:

-Motors: blue and purple jumper wires <br>
+**Motors:** blue and purple jumper wires <br>
-Distance sensors: pink wires <br>
+**Distance sensors:** pink wires <br>
-Photoresistor light sensors: other colour jumper wires <br>
+**Photoresistor light sensors:** other colour jumper wires <br>
-GPIO wiring: pink wires <br>
+**GPIO wiring:** pink wires <br>

 <img width="1200" height="1600" alt="image" src="https://github.com/user-attachments/assets/e64a538e-3248-4f10-a1a0-325cd4b37445" />
 Motor wiring test with color-coded leads.

 Blue and purple wires connect to both motor terminals on each side.

-Eventually we converted the full harness to pink wire since it was easier to solder in bulk and available in sufficient quantity.
-The component leads (motors, distance sensors, photoresistors) kept their color coding to preserve traceability, and pairs were secured together with electrical tape rather than duct tape for a cleaner finish that was less likely to leave residue on the breadboard connections.
+The component leads (motor and photoresistors) kept their color coding to preserve traceability, and pairs were secured together with electrical tape rather than duct tape for a cleaner finish that was less likely to leave residue on the breadboard connections.

-Eventually, we decided to convert everything to pink wires instead since it felt much easier to deal with a bit, and we could solder it much more easily.
-We just decided to keep the wiring for the components like the motor, distance sensor and photoresistor light sensor different colours and duct tape the pairs together to make it organized.
-Here is the final image of our wiring.

 <img width="1200" height="1600" alt="image" src="https://github.com/user-attachments/assets/72a9f328-3347-4859-9193-e2435b9ae34d" />